Bayesian Inference-assisted Machine Learning for Near Real-Time Jamming Detection and Classification in 5G New Radio (NR): System Description

 \subsection{Hardware Platform}

 The hardware platform used in our implementation of the 5G NSA testbed for experimental data collection is depicted in Fig.~\ref{hardware}, and consists of the following components: User Equipment (UE), Base Station (BS), Core Network (CN), Cyber Attack Controller (CAC), Jamming Attack Radio Generator (JARG), and a Jamming Detection and Cyber Inference Model (JDCIM).
 The CAC generates different types of controlled jamming for training and testing purposes.
 The JARG module emulates the jamming attacks on the legitimate communication link between the UE and the BS inside the RF enclosure.
 The connections between the BS and the CN, the CAC, and the JARG are via an Ethernet cable.
-Details of this setup can be found in~\cite{Wang2021DevelopmentResearch} and \cite{Wang2021AI-PoweredOptimization}.
+The complete implementation details of this setup can be found in~\cite{wang2021development_1}, and \cite{Wang2021AI-PoweredOptimization}.

-The jamming waveforms are originally generated in MATLAB and converted to Application Resource Bundle (ARB) files compatible with the Rohde\&Schwarz SMW2000A Signal Generator.
-This provides a systematic way to generate physical layer (PHY) signal waveforms for different wireless technologies.
-Table~\ref{waveform} summarizes the center frequencies and power levels at which the jamming WiFi waveform is transmitted within the RF enclosure to create the various jamming or general interference scenarios in the physical layer.
+The jamming waveforms are originally generated in MATLAB and converted to Application Resource Bundle (ARB) files compatible with the Rohde\&Schwarz\texttrademark~ SMW2000A Signal Generator.
+This provides a systematic way to generate physical layer (PHY) signal waveforms for different wireless protocols.
+In this experiment, we choose the IEEE 802.11n waveform with a bandwidth of $80$ MHz as the baseband signal waveform of choice, which is then transmitted as a jamming signal at the desired center frequency and power level to observe its impact on the legitimate 5G NR NSA cellular communication link between a BS and a UE.
+Table~\ref{tab:waveforms_description} summarizes the center frequencies and power levels at which the jamming WiFi waveform is transmitted within the RF enclosure to create the various jamming scenarios.

+Considering real-world applications, spectrum utilization, and Federal Communications Commission (FCC) regulations, this paper presents our study conducted in the 1.95 GHz and 2.14 GHz bands for 5G NR NSA traffic, with a specific focus on WiFi jamming or interference detection and classification as a pilot example.
+This emphasis stems from the recognition that the WiFi signal constitutes the primary source of jamming or interference.
+The successful classification of various types of piloted WiFi signals underscores the heightened sensitivity of our proposed model.
+The detection capability of the established model extends beyond the pilot bands and jamming signal types, thereby enabling adaptation to a diverse range of jamming signals.
+Note, however, that this choice of IEEE 802.11n WiFi for the waveform is not strict and can be replaced with any other wideband waveform of choice, provided the center frequency and the transmit power can be controlled for the purpose of experimental evaluation.